 United Nations Day is observed to celebrate the coming together of the 81 different countries that form the United Nations (UN).
 It was on January 26, 1945 that 50 countries signed on to be a part of the UN, and on October 24th of the same year, the United Nations Charter was passed and the United Nations became an official governing body.
 The United Nations Day mission statement is that the day "shall be devoted to making known to the people of the world the aims and achievements of the United Nations, and to gaining their support for the work of the United Nations."
 The United Nations is involved with numerous humanitarian and war-related issues every year.

-It's a night for goblins, witches and ghouls to come out and have a good ol' time.
+It's a night for goblins, witches and ghouls to come out and have a good ol' time on October 31st!
 And it's time for you to bob for apples, carve jack-o-lanterns, dress-up in your scariest garb and head off to the Halloween dance.
 What could possibly make this day better?
 Why, getting free candy just for dressing up in a crazy costume!
 And if you're looking for a bit more info on the history of All Hallows Eve, then check out our History of Halloween article.

 Have Your Say